prehley/rpi-dhcpd/README.md

 Copyright & License
 ===================

-This project is copyright 2017 Robin Smidsrød <robin@smidsrod.no>.
+The prehley/rpi-dhcpd project is copyright 2018 Peter Rehley <peter_rehley@yahoo.com>

-It is licensed under the Apache 2.0 license.
+It is licensed under the MIT License

 See the file LICENSE for full legal details.